ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 2 - Valkey cache server.md

             command:
             - valkey-server
             - "/etc/valkey/valkey.conf"
-            - "--requirepass $(VALKEY_PASSWORD)"
-            env:
-            - name: VALKEY_PASSWORD
-              valueFrom:
-                secretKeyRef:
-                  name: cache-valkey
-                  key: valkey-password
             ports:
+            - name: server
-            - containerPort: 6379
+              containerPort: 6379
             resources:
-              limits:
+              requests:
                 cpu: "0.5"
                 memory: 64Mi
             volumeMounts:
+            - name: valkey-storage
+              mountPath: /data
             - name: valkey-config
+              readOnly: true
               subPath: valkey.conf
               mountPath: /etc/valkey/valkey.conf
+            - name: valkey-acl
+              readOnly: true
+              subPath: users.acl
+              mountPath: /etc/valkey/users.acl
           - name: metrics
             image: oliver006/redis_exporter:v1.80.0-alpine
-            env:
+            envFrom:
-            - name: REDIS_PASSWORD
+            - secretRef:
-              valueFrom:
-                secretKeyRef:
-                  name: cache-valkey
+                name: cache-valkey-exporter-user
-                  key: valkey-password
             resources:
-              limits:
+              requests:
                 cpu: "0.25"
-                memory: 32Mi
+                memory: 16Mi
             ports:
+            - name: metrics
-            - containerPort: 9121
+              containerPort: 9121
           volumes:
+          - name: valkey-storage
+            persistentVolumeClaim:
+              claimName: cache-valkey
           - name: valkey-config
             configMap:
-              name: cache-valkey
+              name: cache-valkey-config
               defaultMode: 0444
               items:
               - key: valkey.conf
                 path: valkey.conf
-          affinity:
-            podAffinity:
-              requiredDuringSchedulingIgnoredDuringExecution:
-                - labelSelector:
+          - name: valkey-acl
-                    matchExpressions:
+            secret:
+              secretName: cache-valkey-acl
+              defaultMode: 0444
+              items:
-                    - key: app
+              - key: users.acl
-                      operator: In
-                      values:
-                      - server-seafile
-                  topologyKey: "kubernetes.io/hostname"
+                path: users.acl
     ~~~

-    This `Deployment` resource describes the template for the pod that will contain the Valkey server and its Prometheus metrics exporter service, running each on their own containers.
+    This `StatefulSet` resource describes the template for the pod that will contain the Valkey server and its Prometheus metrics exporter service, each running on their own containers:

     - `replicas`\
-      Given the limitations of the cluster, only one instance of the Valkey pod is requested.
+      Given the limitations of the cluster, only one replica of the Valkey pod is requested.

+    - `serviceName`\
+      Links the pod deployed by this `StatefulSet` to a headless `Service`.

+      > [!IMPORTANT]
+      > **The pod gets a predictable hostname within the cluster**\
+      > Check out the [section about the corresponding `Service` resource](#valkey-service-resource) for more information.
+In particular, read about the `spec.clusterIP` parameter to understand how the pod's predictable hostname looks like.

     - `template`\
-      Describes how the pod resulting from this `Deployment` should be.
+      Describes how the pod resulting from this `StatefulSet` should be:

       - `spec.containers`\
         This pod template has two containers running in it, arranged in what is known as a _sidecar_ pattern: